volumio/volumio-plugins/plugins/miscellanea/volsimpleequal/readme.md

  May not work with some source / output.
  Equalizer appears on several lines
  It still a beta version, need feedback !

+18th november

+- correction when mypreset are saved (previous overwrited preset)

 04th november